 I served this dip at coffee hour last Sunday and got many questions about the ingredients and requests for the recipe, so here it is!
 I actually developed this recipe for a coffee hour not long after I joined my church in 1996, when I was not as much into healthy eating as I am now–I had been planning to make the standard “stir a packet of onion soup mix into a pint of sour cream” dip, but then I found that one of my housemates had used the soup mix that I thought was in the pantry, so I had to come up with something….

 This dip is healthier than one made with packaged soup mix because it’s much lower in sodium and doesn’t contain artificial flavor, artificial color, or preservatives.
 The yeast adds some extra protein and B vitamins–though probably only a trace amount per serving.
-UPDATE: I looked up the ingredients of America’s most popular onion soup mix and realized that it would be off-limits for people with several of the most common food sensitivities: It contains wheat, corn (probably genetically modified), soy (also probably GMO), and monosodium glutamate.
-Furthermore, the soybean oil is partially hydrogenated=trans fat, and the mix also contains carcinogenic caramel coloring.
+UPDATE: I looked up the ingredients of America’s most popular onion soup mix and realized that it would be off-limits for people with several of the most common food sensitivities: It contains wheat, corn (probably genetically modified), and soy (also probably GMO)–and also carcinogenic caramel coloring.
 Yum yum.
 I’m glad I discovered this alternative!

 I usually make it with yogurt rather than sour cream because these days I eat lots of yogurt and always have it on hand.
 Make sure to read the label of yogurt or sour cream; some brands contain surprising additives.
 Buy organic if you can.
 I like the organic yogurt from Trader Joe’s, and it’s reasonably priced.
 To make a large bowl of dip, suitable for a party, you will need: